fontys-intersect/fontys-intersect-2020/cases/smartwatch.md

 This in turn could be abused by writing malware that could call these methods with specifiek instructions to execute actions that are unwarranted.

 ## Best practices
-The Smartwatch should be update when given the chance.
+The Smartwatch should be updated when given the chance to.<br />
-Set automatic update option on phone to ON.
+Always set automatic update option on the phone smartwatch app to "ON".<br />
-If the user has one, link Samsung account to the Smart Watch App on the phone.
+And if the user has one, link the Samsung account to the Smart Watch App on the phone.

 ## Possible Fixes
 To prevent outdated software from being used the user needs to update their Samsung Watch application on their phone, and update their Samsung Smart Watch.<br />